What is Saltillo Tile (Mexican tile)?

 Step 1.
 Cleaning & prepping Saltillo tile.

-Saltillo tile or also know as Mexican tile flooring most be sealed with a topical sealer preserving the tile.
+Saltillo tile or also know as Mexican tile flooring must be sealed with a topical sealer preserving the tile.
 The previous coat of sealer should be prepped or stripped to allow the new sealer to adhere to the surface.
 Give yourself a low maintenance surface with a durable, easy to clean sealed saltillo tile flooring in your home.
 This page will discuss our cleaning process and cleaning and clear topical sealer process.

 Schedule an estimate >